mbrandonw/mbrandonw.github.io/_posts/2017-06-23-rendering-html-dsl.md

+---
+layout: post
+title:  "Rendering an HTML DSL"
+categories: swift html dsl
+author: Brandon Williams
+---

-## Rendering to HTML
+## Rendering an HTML DSL

-There are still even more improvements we can make to our EDSL, but before doing that let’s create a function that will actually render a `Node` to a string.
+In our previous [article]({% post_url 2017-06-22-type-safe-html-in-swift %}) we described how to build an EDSL to model HTML in Swift.
+Here we describe how to take our `Node` value type and render it to a string that can actually be served to the browser.
 We do this by recursively walking the node tree, and rendering out the various parts in the most naive way possible.
 We begin by make a skeleton of such a function:

 ```swift
 func render(_ node: Node) -> String {